chiraag-nataraj/firejail-profiles/README.md

 Currently there is one utility file in this repository: `gen_libraries`. `gen_libraries` is a collection of `bash` functions which helps dynamically resolve the libraries needed by a program in a more powerful way than the built-in one shipped with `firejail`.
 Most pertinently, it allows passing a folder as the first argument, in which case it will use `find` to locate all files within the folder and run `ldd` on each of them.
 This makes it easier, say, to compile a list for `firefox`.

 An example script, `private-profile.sh`, which makes use of `gen_libraries` is provided in this repository as well. `private-profile.sh` makes it easy to generate a temporary profile for an application (usually a browser) and run the application with that profile.
-There are five arguments to the script.
-In all cases where the argument is a toggle, `1` enables the feature and `0`  disables it.
+There are five possible arguments to the script.
+Positional arguments come at the end.
 The arguments are as follows:

-* `$1` is the path to a `.private` file. `.private` files define several application-specific variables which are used later in the script.
+* The only positional argument is the path to a `.private` file. `.private` files define several application-specific variables which are used later in the script.
 More on this below.
-* `$2` is the path to an existing profile.
+* `-p` is the path to an existing profile.
 This will be used in certain circumstances.
-* `$3` toggles whether the script should create a temporary profile.
+* `-t` toggles whether the script should create a temporary profile.
-* `$4` toggles whether the script should copy certain files or folders from the existing profile to the temporary profile.
+* `-c` toggles whether the script should copy certain files or folders from the existing profile to the temporary profile.
-* `$5` enables a network namespace on the given interface. `""` disables the feature while any other string is treated as the network interface to use.
+* `-n` enables a network namespace on the given interface.

 A `.private` file defines several application-specific variables.
 The following variables are recognized: